A Guide to Developing an Expert’s Eye

 3. Is anything marked on the base of the piece?

 It’s important to turn a piece of pottery over and inspect the base.
 If you’re new to looking at pottery, any marks you find may seem cryptic and random.
 Some common marks include the studio where the piece was made, the potter who crafted the piece, and the signature of the artist who decorated it.
 A form number and identification of the clay type may also be included.
 Reference books can help you identify unfamiliar marks.
 Don’t be surprised if the base has no marks at all, though.
 Many contemporary potters do not sign their work – they expect the viewer to know their visual signature.
 Be aware that Chinese pottery and Japanese pottery has long been popular and get familiar with the forms popular in asian ceramics that differ from their American counterparts.

 The base of a piece of pottery also reveals the type of clay.
 Even if there is no mark identifying this, the color or texture of the unfinished base can reveal the type of clay that was used.
 Historically, potters used a clay local to the area where they worked, meaning that the clay type can reveal the location where a piece was made.
 Due to supply, demand, and improvements in the predictability of clay during forming and firing, potters today often buy clay from a supplier, and local clay is no longer a strong visual clue when it comes to identifying contemporary pieces.

 5. A Visual Puzzle

 Until these programs become widespread in the world of the visual arts, you can still use a visual checklist and your memory to compare a piece to examples you’ve seen before.
 It’s a fun exercise for your brain!
-If you are interested in collecting or furthering your knowledge of Art and Studio Pottery wonderful examples can be found in Skinner’s 20th Century Design auctions.
+If you are interested in collecting or furthering your knowledge of Art and Studio Pottery wonderful examples can be found in Skinner’s 20th Century Pottery auctions.